babydjac/Gemini-Image-Loader-Prompter/README.md

 ## ⚠️ Dependencies

-This node relies on the `comfy_api_nodes` infrastructure, which appears to be part of your existing ComfyUI environment.
+This node relies on the `comfy_api_nodes` infrastructure, which should be part of your existing ComfyUI environment.
 Ensure it is properly installed.

 ## 🔑 API Key